 Checks from a private location count against your budget.

 For EU-based accounts:

 Outbound network access

-The minion needs to connect to the synthetic monitoring's horde endpoint to receive and process jobs.
+The synthetics job manager or minion needs to connect to the synthetic monitoring's horde endpoint to receive and process jobs.
 If your firewall rules don't permit direct access, you must configure proxy access.

 Test your connection to the horde endpoint with a successful response from the following command:

 If a private location is set up by an account with child accounts, it can be used by users with access to those child accounts.
 But if it's set up on a child account, it can only be used by users in that account.

 one.newrelic.com > Synthetic monitoring >Private Locations: Use the Private Locations page to create, edit, and delete private locations.

 Go to one.newrelic.com > Synthetic monitoring >Private locations.
 Then select Create private location.